 Air temperature affects the growth and reproduction of plants and animals, with warmer temperatures promoting biological growth.
 Air temperature also affects nearly all other weather parameters.
 For instance, air temperature affects:

 Temperature is usually expressed in degrees Fahrenheit or Celsius.
 0 degrees Celcius is equal to 32 degrees Fahrenheit.
-Room temperature is typically considered 25 degrees Celcius, which is equal to 77 degrees Fahrenheit.
+Room temperature is typically considered to be 20-25 degrees Celcius (68-77 degrees Fahrenheit).